jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

     .build();
 }
 ```
-Here, if _fooJar_ file does not exist the `ant makeJar` command line will be invoked prior to retry to find the file.
+Here, if _fooJar_ file does not exist, `ant makeJar` command line is invoked prior to retry to find the file.
 If the file still does not exist then the build fails.